Chima-Peter/Construction_Dashboard/README.md

 ### Add Project

 1. **Navigate to the "Add Project" Page**
-   - Open your browser and go to the "Add Project" page of the application.
+   - Open your browser and go to the "Add" page of the application.

 2. **Fill Out the Project Form**
    - **Project Name**: Enter a descriptive name for your project.
    - **Budget**: Specify the total budget allocated for the project in millions.
    - **Start Date**: Select the project's start date from the date picker.
    - **End Date**: Choose the project's end date from the date picker.
    - **Resources**: Add details for any resources required for the project, such as materials or manpower.
-This section might include:
-     - **Resource Name**: Name of the resource.
-     - **Quantity**: Amount of the resource required.
-     - **Spent**: Amount spent on the resource.

 3. **Submit the Form**
    - Click the "Submit" button to save the new project.
 The project will be added to the list of projects and can be viewed or edited later.